European Super League: Major changes

 Spearheaded by Florentino Pérez of Real Madrid and Andrea Agnelli of Juventus, the Super League was in the works for three years; however, the final phases were rushed, and allegiance among the twelve clubs, instead of the fifteen as originally planned, seemed to have been forged under pressure.
 The announcement was unexpectedly poorly planned, devoid of real content, and the coalition, liable to break under pressure, came apart quickly.

 On 20 April 2021 at 7 pm GMT, Chelsea publicly signalled their intention to withdraw from the Super League after chairman Bruce Buck met with the players.
 Thirty minutes later, Manchester City were the first team to formally commence procedures to withdraw from the Super League.
-Arsenal, Liverpool, Manchester United, and Tottenham Hotspur followed soon after, whilst Chelsea was the last English club to formally announce its withdrawal in the early hours of 21 April.
-The same day, Atlético Madrid, Inter Milan, and AC Milan confirmed their exits.
-Three days into its founding, nine of the twelve clubs had announced their plans to withdraw, with just Juventus, Barcelona, and Real Madrid remaining.
+Arsenal, Liverpool, Manchester United and Tottenham Hotspur followed soon after, while Chelsea was the last English club to formally announce its withdrawal in the early hours of 21 April.
+The same day, Atlético Madrid, Inter Milan and AC Milan confirmed their exits.
+Three days into its founding, nine of the twelve clubs had announced their plans to withdraw, with just Juventus, Barcelona and Real Madrid remaining.
 According to leaked documents, the clubs breaching contracts are liable for £130 million in penalty fees.